- Compared: enthusiast keyboard features The ROG Azoth is named as another mainstream gaming keyboard with enthusiast-style features.

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in value for money, below average in ease of switch replacement, hot-swappable switches, cable quality.
+Compared with other Gaming Keyboards, this product is below average in ease of switch replacement, cable quality, hot-swappable switches.

 | Attribute | This product | Category average | Difference |